 Laos Population – 6.7 million

-Language spoken – Laos (French is a recognised language)
+Laos Language – Lao is the Loatian language (French is a recognised language).

 Flying Time to Laos – 17 hrs from UK (not direct)

 Weather in Laos – Below is an annual weather chart showing the Laos climate from January to December.
 Laos does have a wet season from May to September but the Laos temperature is always warm.
 Expect more rainfall in August and September.

 Lingo – Useful Lao phrases